bb-acarrera/PLUTO/README.md

 ## Setup and Building

-First, set up the environment:
+First, in the PLUTO directory set up the environment by running:

 ```shell